maliksheharyaar/CampusRecruitment/README.md

 **[Play the Demo](https://maliksheharyaar.github.io/my-unity-webgl-game/)**
 **IMPORTANT**: Make sure to click the within the game after launching to bound mouse to center of the screen to allow continuous character rotation.
 Press "ESC" to unbound the mouse

+**IMPORTANT**: Download all necessary assets or game wont work as expected

 ## 🎮 Features

 ### Player Controls